 For each Eligible Entity with NITS, the Eligible Entity’s NITS Candidate LTCRs and/or ARRs from a specific source is equal to the source Reserved Capacity.

-An Eligible Entity may select NITS Candidate LTCRs, as described under Section 5.2.6 from a specific source to one or more sinks up to the amount of its available NITS Candidate LTCRs associated with the source ;
+An Eligible Entity may select NITS Candidate LTCRs, as described under Section 5.2.6 from a specific source to one or more sinks up to the amount of its available NITS Candidate LTCRs associated with the source such that the total of such selections does not exceed the lesser of the sum of NITS Candidate LTCRs or the limit described under Section 5.1.3(1)(b) for that Eligible Entity ;

 An Eligible Entity may nominate NITS Candidate ARRs, as described under Section 5.3.1 from a specific source to one or more sinks up to the amount of its NITS Candidate ARRs associated with the source subject to the total nomination limit described under Section 5.1.3.